Levak/warfacebot/README.md

  - Add an AFK trigger.
 Currently, the bot will never suffer from AFK-like features the game has, since this is a client-side mechanism.
 It can stay forever in a room until you tell him to leave or someone kicks him;
  - Use a real XML parser (or use a XMPP library).
-Currently, every queries is handler-crafted due to historical testing.
+Currently, every query is hand-crafted due to historical testings.
 Besides the untrusty code, everything seems to work flawlessly (until the day the server will start sending some advanced XML I don't handle correctly).